skylerxx/academicpages/_pages/about.md

 In October 2021, I took on the role as the Head of the Nudge Unit at [Warwick Behaviour Insights Team (WBIT)](https://warwick.ac.uk/research/priorities/behaviour-brain-society/research/wbit/).
 We are engaged in collaborative research by applying insights from behavioural science and social psychology to create nudges for local businesses and communities as well as individual wellbeing.

-Outside my work, I play tennis (LTA player ID: 114287406.
+Outside my research, I play tennis (LTA player ID: 114287406.
 ITF number: 21.5 | Singles).